Qumulo/docs/supermicro.md

 ## Step 1: Racking Your Nodes
-**Tip:** You can use the following instructions to add new nodes after your initial cluster deployment.
+{% include tip.html content="You can use the following instructions to add new nodes after your initial cluster deployment." %}

 This section describes how to use the outside and inside rails of your Supermicro All-NVMe node and how to rack your nodes in your data center.